Hulond Humphries: Personal life

-Background
+Interracial dating ban

 Humphries became principal of Randolph County High School in 1969.
 Randolph County High School is located in Wedowee, Alabama and, in 1994, had a student body that was roughly 62 percent white and 38 percent black.
 In 1974, the Randolph County Board of Education was sued by the parents of two children who Humphries allegedly expelled from school without due process.

 In 1989, the Randolph County School District was investigated by the US Department of Education's Office for Civil Rights based on allegations that Humphries disciplined black students more harshly than similarly situated white students and required segregation of buses from the high school to the vocational school.
 OCR found against the District and required it to institute a very specific disciplinary code.

 In 1994, Humphries began asking his students whether they planned to attend the prom "with somebody who is not of the same race".
 When several students answered yes, Humphries threatened to cancel the event, saying "How would that look at a prom, a bunch of mixed couples?".
 Humphries reportedly claimed that he was concerned that interracial dating would lead to violence.
 The junior class president, ReVonda Bowen, who has a black mother and a white father, reportedly asked Humphries what his order would require her to do.
 Humphries replied that ReVonda's parents had "made a mistake" by conceiving her.
 Humphries had long opposed interracial dating, as had some of his teachers; Humphries reportedly threatened to tell students' parents that they were dating interracially, as well as telling white girls that "no white boy would have them" after they had been with a black boy.

 Following the incident, parents across the district organized demonstrations and boycotted classes.
 About one fifth of the school's students did not attend classes for several days.
 Two local "Freedom Schools", held in African-American church buildings, were organized by local civil rights groups as a temporary alternative.
 Eventually, Humphries was placed on paid leave by the local school board; he was also sued by the Southern Poverty Law Center on behalf of Bowen's parents.
 The Southern Christian Leadership Conference scheduled a demonstration in Wedowee, but this was canceled after Ku Klux Klan members from Georgia said that they would travel to Wedowee to stage a counterdemonstration.
 Threats were made against Bowen's family, and her home was guarded by FBI agents.